thatgirldorian/Album-Download-Interactivity-with-JavaScript/README.md

 <h3>Function & Description:</h3>
 This is a webpage that lets you download the albums you want and tells you how many albums you have now downloaded.

+This program will:

+- let the user click the albums they want to download
+- allow the user download the selected albums
+- show the user she selected the albums (will show a number here)